Medically reviewed by Drugs.com. Last updated on May 29, 2022.

 Pharmacologic Class: HMG-COA Reductase Inhibitor

-Pitavastatin is used together with a proper diet to treat high cholesterol levels and triglyceride (fats) levels in the blood.
-This medicine may help prevent medical problems caused by clogged blood vessels, such as heart attacks and strokes.
+Pitavastatin is used together with a proper diet to lower high cholesterol levels and triglyceride (fat) levels in the blood and increase good cholesterol (HDL) in patients with primary hyperlipidemia or mixed dyslipidemia.
+This medicine may help prevent medical problems (eg, heart attacks, strokes) that are caused by fat clogging the blood vessels.
+Livalo® is also used to treat heterozygous familial hypercholesterolemia in children 8 years of age and older.

 Pitavastatin belongs to the group of medicines called HMG-CoA reductase inhibitors, or statins.
 It works to reduce the amount of cholesterol in the blood by blocking an enzyme that is needed to make cholesterol.